MicroWebApps/MicroWebApps/README.md

 * Concatenate components easily e.g. JSX
 * native js events
 * no framework black magic events or bindings
+## Statements
+* JSX is an approach that can scale complexity hierarchically by concatenating html, css and js from a single abstraction call
+* abstracting DOM manipulations from the developper can result in poor performance (https://svelte.dev/blog/virtual-dom-is-pure-overhead)

 ## most promising
 ### Solidjs
 https://www.solidjs.com/